eteq/astropysics/docs/index.rst

 Recommended packages
 --------------------

-A number of other packages are necessary for added functionality in astropysics (and all are recommended):
+A number of other packages are necessary for added functionality in astropysics (and all are recommended).
+Some of these may be available and installable using your system's package management system, but the install commands below can be used if these are not present or are out-of-date.

     * `Matplotlib <http://matplotlib.sourceforge.net/index.html>`_
         *highly recommended*, as it is necessary for all plotting (aside from the GUI applications).
 Install with::